pbombina/admmDensenstSubmatrix/README.md

-G <- new #define matrix G equivalent to JAZZ dataset m <- 100 #clique size or the number of rows of the dense submatrix n <- 100 #clique size of the number of columns of the dense sumbatrix ta <- 0.85 #regularization parameter opt_tol <- 1.0e-2 #optimal tolerance verbose <- 1 maxiter <- 2000 #number of iterations
+G <- new #define matrix G equivalent to JAZZ dataset m <- 100 #clique size or the number of rows of the dense submatrix n <- 100 #clique size of the number of columns of the dense sumbatrix tau <- 0.85 #regularization parameter opt_tol <- 1.0e-2 #optimal tolerance verbose <- 1 maxiter <- 2000 #number of iterations